What is sepsis? Sepsis is a huge healthcare problem world-wide with millions of people diagnosed every year.

 The individual will also need supportive care such as oxygen supplementation and, as mentioned, large amounts of intravenous fluids.
 In the event of kidney failure, the patient may additionally require ventilation or dialysis (Mayo Clinic 2016).

-What Are The Outcomes For A Patient Who Is Septic?
+What Are the Outcomes For a Patient Who is Septic?

-Fifty per cent of people who survive sepsis develop post-sepsis syndrome (Sepsis Alliance 2016).
+50% of people who survive sepsis develop post-sepsis syndrome (Sepsis Alliance 2016).
 This can be caused by a variety of factors, including any resulting permanent disability from the sepsis and also the psychological effects of both the illness and their prolonged hospitalisation.

-Symptoms Of Post-Sepsis Syndrome
+Symptoms of Post-Sepsis Syndrome

 - Nightmares, vivid hallucinations and panic attacks